Amar0302/Football-Player-Valuation/README.md

 ## Copyright

-This project is protected under default copyright laws; all rights reserved unless otherwise specified.
+This project is licensed under the MIT License - see the LICENSE file for details.